 What if I tell you that you can now make automation on Buffer much easier?
 I am talking about once a week (or once a month) scheduling and you are all set!
 Tempted?
 Carry on reading.

 And no, this is not an easy way out for your social media marketing.
-These techniques that I’ll sharing with you are going to help you to simplify your social media marketing but not eliminating the fact that you need to monitor them as well.
+These techniques that I’ll share with you are going to help you to simplify your social media marketing but not eliminate the fact that you need to monitor them as well.

-Buffer allows you to take your social media marketing to the next level using automation but you would have to take a little initiatives especially when you want these posts to go viral and reaching the targeted market.
+Buffer allows you to take your social media marketing to the next level using automation but you would have to take a little initiative especially when you want these posts to go viral and reach the targeted market.

 Let’s face the truth.
 Buffer works extremely well especially when you are scheduling daily posts during your morning coffee or right before bed.
 Yes, I did that before!